George is a Director in Nexia Edwards Marshall’s Forensic Accounting division.

 In assisting the firm’s partners provide independent accounting evidence for litigation, George has worked on a number of large and complex cases in various jurisdictions and courts around Australia.

-A Bachelor of Commerce (Corporate Finance) and Bachelor of Economics graduate from the University of Adelaide, George is a Chartered Accountant, an accredited Business Valuation Specialist and a subscriber to the Forensic Accounting Special Interest Group of Chartered Accountants Australia and New Zealand.
+A Bachelor of Commerce (Corporate Finance) and Bachelor of Economics graduate from the University of Adelaide.
+George is a Chartered Accountant (CA), a CA Business Valuation Specialist and a CA Forensic Accounting Specialist.

 The work George produces combines technical skills and problem solving with concise practical advice and a commercial mindset.